chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 Gittip (Gratipay).
 2015–2017 did, in fact, suck.

 In one sense, then, [I'm here so I won't get fined](https://www.youtube.com/watch?v=rmABbHSOTqQ).
-I work for Sentry.
-My job requires me to be a "thought leader."
-I need a platform.
+I work for Sentry, and my job requires me to be a "thought leader," so I need a platform.
 Others at Sentry have theirs:

 - [David Cramer](https://cra.mr/)—[technical